adminspotter/cuddly-gl/ui.md

 tree to locate the child which should be sent the event in question.

 The interface is very simple; insert, search, remove, and clear.
-It deals only with `ui::panel` objects and descendents.
+It deals only with `ui::widget` objects and descendents.